-Coach's Discovery: Team members were expected to work closely together, share knowledge, help each other grow complimentary expertise.
-Teams were also asked to deliver together, "as a whole", at the end of each sprint, and demonstrate shared ownership and swarming during sprints.
-Team members were expected to take turns in a driver's seat during showcases, to equally gain visibility in the eyes of Product Owners and customers.
+Coach's Discovery: Team members were expected to work closely together, share knowledge, help each other grow complementary expertise.
+Teams were also asked to deliver together, "as a whole," at the end of each sprint and demonstrate shared ownership and swarming during sprints.
+Team members were expected to take turns in a driver's seat during showcases to equally gain visibility in the eyes of product owners and customers.

-But at the same time, each team member was being stack-ranked, during an individual performance appraisal, against his/her own team members, as well as against members of other, neighboring teams.
-Each ranked individual understood that he/she competed with other team mates for discretionary money that would have to come in the form of a bonus at the end of year.
-As it came closer to mid-year reviews and end-year reviews, teams' dynamics worsened and bad behaviors were observed, practically, inside every team: less collaboration, emphasis on private ownership and individual deliverables, selfishness, blame-gaming and finger-pointing.
+But at the same time, each team member was being stack-ranked, during an individual performance appraisal, against his/her own team members as well as against members of other, neighboring teams.
+Each ranked individual understood that he/she competed with other teammates for discretionary money that would have to come in the form of a bonus at the end of year.
+As it came closer to midyear reviews and end-year reviews, teams' dynamics worsened and bad behaviors were observed, practically, inside every team: less collaboration, emphasis on private ownership and individual deliverables, selfishness, blame-gaming and finger-pointing.
 As a result, teams' velocities dropped, quality went down, and customer satisfaction was lowered.

-LeSS Teaching by Coach: "The idea of a merit rating is alluring (as per S. Deming)".
-Individual performance appraisals, linked to monetary incentives lead to demotivation, loss of enthusiasm and bad behaviors, such as internal competition, rivalry, selfishness and organizational degradation.
-Having individual performance appraisals, linked to distribution of discretionary monetary incentives, such as bonuses and salary increases, worsen a situation even further.
+LeSS Teaching by Coach: "The idea of a merit rating is alluring (as per S. Deming)."
+Individual performance appraisals linked to monetary incentives lead to demotivation, loss of enthusiasm and bad behaviors such as internal competition, rivalry, selfishness and organizational degradation.
+Having individual performance appraisals linked to distribution of discretionary monetary incentives, such as bonuses and salary increases, worsen a situation even further.

 Overall Result: Mostly Negative.
-Line management did not except the fact that merit rating and individual appraisals had such harmful downstream effect on teams' dynamics and cause organizational degradation.
-Senior management seemed to understand that the problem existed and was serious, but was still too hesitant to 'rock the boat', as many fundamental organizational norms and policies, many of which set by HR, would be challenged.
+Line management did not accept the fact that merit rating and individual appraisals had such harmful downstream effects on teams' dynamics and cause organizational degradation.
+Senior management seemed to understand that the problem existed and was serious but was still too hesitant to rock the boat because many fundamental organizational norms and policies, many of which set by HR, would be challenged.
 In rare situations, however, management could emphasize team performance and collective results as main attributes of individual performance/results.

 Coach's Discovery: Recently trained teams fell under close surveillance and scrutiny by line management.
-Line management viewed agile/scrum, as a magic wand that would miraculously resolve all their existing problems.
-Management started paying too much attention to metrics (e.g. Velocity) and set unreasonable expectations for teams' productivity during initial sprints.
-When teams initially failed, management blamed agile/scrum for failures, instead of treating it as a "mirror" that just painfully reflected existing broken processes.
+Line management viewed Agile/Scrum, as a magic wand that would miraculously resolve all their existing problems.
+Management started paying too much attention to metrics (e.g., velocity) and set unreasonable expectations for teams' productivity during initial sprints.
+When teams initially failed, management blamed Agile/Scrum for failures instead of treating it as a "mirror" that just painfully reflected existing broken processes.

-LeSS Teaching by Coach: In Scrum, when a team just gets trained and is set sail, Private Sprints with "Fake" Product Owners (if a real one is identified yet) are recommended.
+LeSS Teaching by Coach: In Scrum, when a team just gets trained and is set to sail, private sprints with "fake" product owners (if a real one is identified yet) are recommended.
 Why?
-A team may want to practice/dry run scrum dynamics (roles, artifacts, ceremonies, feedback loops) but may not necessarily want this information to be publicly disseminated across an organization, to avoid premature judgments and "miss-measurements of success".
+A team may want to practice/dry run Scrum dynamics (roles, artifacts, ceremonies, feedback loops) but may not necessarily want this information to be publicly disseminated across an organization to avoid premature judgments and mismeasurements of success.
 A team is not obligated to announce to the rest of the world that they are experimenting new ways of working UNTIL everyone who is involved is ready and comfortable.

 Overall Result: Positive.
-Teams no longer viewed the last day of scrum training as a commitment point, at which they had to announce to the rest of the organization that "they were agile now".
-Teams became more comfortable to transition into new dynamics, and did it gradually, while "playing it safe", before publicizing their intentions or results.
-In cases, when a real Product Owner was not immediately available, teams used another surrogate to play this role (e.g. Senior BA or SME).
+Teams no longer viewed the last day of Scrum training as a commitment point at which time they had to announce to the rest of the organization that "they were Agile now."
+Teams became more comfortable transitioning into new dynamics, and they did it gradually while "playing it safe" before publicizing their intentions or results.
+In cases, when a real product owner was not immediately available, teams used another surrogate to play this role (e.g., Senior BA or SME).